Skip to main content

 Fasting Insulin and Glucose Markers of insulin resistance, a metabolic stressor that activates the HPA axis.
 Chronically elevated by high-glycemic diets, contributing to the inflammatory cycle.

 Ultimately, the long-term impact of chronic dietary inflammation is a multi-system failure orchestrated by HPA axis dysregulation.
-It begins with immune activation, progresses to neuroendocrine disruption and glucocorticoid resistance, causes a metabolic shift that depletes vital anabolic hormones, and is compounded by and mitochondrial damage.
+It begins with immune activation, progresses to neuroendocrine disruption and glucocorticoid resistance, causes a metabolic shift that depletes vital anabolic hormones, and is compounded by oxidative stress and mitochondrial damage.

 Addressing this complex condition requires a systems-biology approach, starting with the removal of the primary trigger ∞ the pro-inflammatory diet ∞ and implementing targeted strategies to restore gut health, mitigate oxidative stress, and support the intricate communication pathways of the HPA axis.